Assimilation (phonology): Anticipatory assimilation at a distance

-However, the diverse and common assimilations known as umlaut in which the phonetics of a vowel are influenced by the phonetics of a vowel in a following syllable, are common and in the nature of sound laws.
-Such changes abound in the histories of Germanic languages, Romance, Insular Celtic, Albanian, and many others.
+However, the diverse and common assimilations known as umlaut, in which the phonetics of a vowel are influenced by the phonetics of a vowel in a following syllable, are common and in the nature of sound laws.
+Such changes abound in the histories of Germanic languages, Romance, Insular Celtic, Albanian, and many other languages.

 For example, in the history of English, a back vowel became front if a high front vowel or semivowel (*i, ī, j) was in the following syllable, and a front vowel became higher unless it was already high: